-Get this product for even less.
+Get a special offer on this lift.
 How?
-Sign up for our Coupon Savings program.
+Sign up for our Special Offer program.

 What makes the 4-Wheel Go-Go Ultra X different?
 Pride has designed the Ultra X to give customers a quality travel scooter at the best value possible.